 DeQuervain’s Tenosynovitis is a painful irritation of the tendons on the thumb side of the wrist.
-The tendons affected include the extensor pollicus brevis and the abductor pollicus longus tendons.
+There are two main tendons affected, extensor pollicus brevis and abductor pollicus longus, which are responsible for movement and support of the thumb.
 They run along the back of the thumb and over the wrist and enable movement of the thumb away from the rest of the hand.

 Inflammation of the tendons and the sheath that covers them can occur due to overuse, injury or disease process.
 This causes swelling or thickening of the tendons.
 Once this occurs, it is difficult for the tendons to glide smoothly in the covering sheath, leading to pain and restricted movement.
-There are a number of factors that can increase a person’s risk of developing DeQuervain’s Tenosynovitis.
+Several factors can increase a person’s risk of developing DeQuervain’s Tenosynovitis.
 These include:

 - Repetitive activities requiring sideways or twisting movements of the wrist while gripping the thumb (eg. Hammering, racquet sports, fishing, chefs)

 - Unaccustomed tasks involving the thumb such as a new mother repetitively lifting or carrying a baby

 - Rheumatoid arthritis

 - Injury to the thumb or wrist, such as with a heavy blow or knock

 - Females are 6-10 times more likely to experience tenosynovitis

 Persons presenting with DeQuervain’s Tenosynovitis will have a very typical presentation including one or multiple of:

 - Pain and/or swelling on the thumb side of the wrist